Many investors have heard of margin accounts and the horror stories of others who invested on margin and suffered substantial losses.

 If your financial advisor misrepresented the nature, mechanics, and/or risks of opening the SBL account, you may have the right to file an arbitration claim.

 Further, Regulation “Best Interest,” which became effective June 30, 2020, requires that your broker-dealer and financial advisor make sure it is in your “best interest” to open any account, including SBL accounts, and there are many related factors to be considered in making that determination.

 Contact Us For a Free Initial Consultation With an Experienced FINRA Arbitratrion Attorney

 The Law Offices of Robert Wayne Pearce, P.A. have highly experienced lawyers who have successfully handled many SBL account cases and other securities law matters and investment disputes in FINRA arbitration proceedings, and they will work tirelessly to secure the best possible result for you and your case.

-Attorney Pearce and his staff represent investors across the United States on a CONTINGENCY FEE basis which means you pay nothing – NO FEES-NO COSTS – unless we put money in your pocket after receiving a settlement or FINRA arbitration award.
+Attorney Robert Pearce and his staff represent investors across the United States on a Contingency Fee basis which means you pay nothing unless we put money in your pocket after receiving a settlement or FINRA arbitration award.

 For dedicated representation by an attorney with over 40 years of experience and success in SBL account and all kinds of securities law and investment disputes, contact the firm by phone at 561-338-0037, toll-free at 800-732-2889, or via e-mail.